Pandya-095/kelompok-tiga-/README.md

 The program displays:

-- The starting time
-- The ending time
-- The calculated duration in hours and minutes
+The calculated duration in hours and minutes
-- The result of the calculation
-- An option to perform another calculation

 ---